do-dmitri/hello-world/README.md

 Editable version
-The real name of David Bowie is David Jons.
+The real name of David Bowie is David Jones.

-David has a son - Duncan, who directed a film in 2009.
-Can be looked up on imdb.com
+David had a son - Duncan, who directed a film in 2009.
+Can be found on imdb.com as "Moon" by Duncan Jones

-This is starting point to begin, merge, and develop new life...  :^)
+:^)